 The background ozone values are generated each hour from subsets of station observations.
-This approach obviously violates the assumption implicit in variational analyses that the background field and observations are independent of one another (Kalnay 2003).
+This approach violates the assumption implicit in variational analyses that the background field and observations are independent of one another (Kalnay 2003).
 However, this approach can be viewed simply as a statistical optimum interpolation approach selecting a priori appropriate relative weights for the background and observations.
-After subjective evaluation of ozone analyses computed using background grids derived using various methods, the final approach for the background values are in Table 2.1.

-Some general differences in the ozone concentrations are assumed between grid points in rural land locations, over the lake, along the urban corridor, and in the Wasatch Mountains.
+Some general differences in the ozone concentrations are assumed to exist between grid points in rural land locations, across the lakeshore, along the urban corridor, and in the Wasatch Mountains.
 Concentrations in each of those general categories are expected to vary with elevation.
 Arbitrarily, a rectangle was defined by the coordinates 40.3-41.3oN and 111.75-112.05oW to encompass much of the urban corridor along the Wasatch Front as well as the Wasatch Mountains.
 All land grid points outside of this grid box are defined for convenience as being rural.
 Linear regression each hour between elevation and ozone concentrations at the eight rural sites listed in Table 2.2 is then used to define the background ozone value for every rural gridpoint as a function of that gridpoint’s elevation.
-Background values at rural gridpoints above 1500 m are linearly constrained by the Farnsworth Peak (FWP) site located in the Oquirrh Mountains to the west of the Salt Lake Valley.
-These stations are most representative of rural, high elevation sites throughout the domain.
+Background values at rural gridpoints above 1500 m are linearly constrained by the Farnsworth Peak (FWP) site located at the crest of the Oquirrh Mountains to the west of the Salt Lake Valley.
+This station is most representative of rural, high elevation sites throughout the domain and also is the best estimate within the analysis domain for ozone concentrations in the free atmosphere above the urban and rural boundary layers.

-All lake gridpoints are assigned the median hourly value available from the seven sites listed in Table 2.2 that are adjacent to the GSL.
+All gridpoints classified as falling in the GSL are assigned the median hourly value available from the eight lakeshore sites listed in Table 2.2.
 However, the HRRR’s excessively large estimate of the lake’s areal extent required that the UU2DVAR lake-land mask had to be adjusted.
-A summer 2015 satellite image was used to redraw the lake’s boundary for use in the analysis system.
+The summer 2015 satellite image in Fig. 1.1 was used to redraw the lake’s boundary for use in the analysis system.

+Linear regression each hour between elevation and ozone concentrations at the eleven urban sites listed in Table 2.2 is then used to define the background ozone value for the urban gridpoints as a function of each gridpoint’s elevation.
+Background values at urban gridpoints above 1500 m are linearly constrained by the Snowbird (S2OZN) site located in the Wasatch Mountains to the east of the Salt Lake Valley, i.e., that site is likely most representative of the ozone concentrations in the vicinity of the Cottonwood Canyons within the Wasatch Mountains, but it is assumed here that those concentrations are representative of ozone levels in other sectors of the Wasatch Mountains as well. .

 The arbitrary definition of the background grids introduces occasional recognizable discontinuities in the subsequent analyses in data void regions, e.g., across the rectangle’s boundary that defines the urban zone.
-However, the purpose of the background field is simply to provide a means to build in some dependence on elevation in data sparse regions yet allow for the spatial differences arising from the observations themselves to dominate.
+However, the purpose of the background field is simply to provide a means to build in weak dependence on elevation in data sparse regions yet allow for the spatial differences arising from the observations themselves to dominate.

 Table 2.2 Stations with associated abbreviations in the rural, lakeshore, and urban categories.
+Observations at lakeshore sites in red were also repeated offshore as bogus observations.